• Back to LifeSpa.com

 34 fl oz

-Prepared with USDA certified organic herbs and oil, our Tri-Doshic Massage Oil is excellent for all body types.
+Prepared with QAI certified organic herbs and oil, our Tri-Doshic Massage Oil is excellent for all body types.
 Regular self-massage supports natural oxytocin production, an important hormone for stable mood and mentality.

 Net Weight: 34 fluid ounces